DaanJansen94/LassaSeq/README.md

    ```

 2. **Recombination Analysis**:
-   - Before running LassaSeq's phylogenetic analysis, perform recombination detection using HYPHY GARD as a separate step:
+Before running LassaSeq's phylogenetic analysis, perform recombination detection using HYPHY GARD as a separate step:
    ```bash
    hyphy gard --rv Gamma --mode faster --input trimmed_alignment.fasta --output gard_output.json
    ```

 Note: This analysis can be time-consuming depending on your dataset size.

 3. **Remove Recombinant Sequences**:
-   - Once you've identified recombinant sequences, add their accession numbers to a `remove.txt` file
-   - Use this file with LassaSeq's `--remove` option to exclude these sequences from the analysis:
+Once you've identified recombinant sequences, add their accession numbers to a `remove.txt` file.
+Use this file with LassaSeq's `--remove` option to exclude these sequences from the analysis:

    ```bash
    lassaseq -o lassa_output --genome 1 --host 1 --metadata 3 --remove remove.txt --phylogeny
    ```